Used Car Buying Guides

 • Register and insure the vehicle

-Never hand over money until paperwork is complete.
+Never hand over payment until paperwork is complete.

 • Lien clearance